georgercarder/CalculuSol/README.md

 - todo is to support more transcendental functions and some degree of composition

-- todo is to suppor integration
+- todo is to support integration

 MIT License (MIT) Copyright (c) 2022 George R. Carder georgercarder@gmail.com